 Works with Sonos

 If you're a Sonos lover like I am, the 'RZ840 easily integrates into your wireless multi-room music system.
-Just add a Sonos Connect, and you can send any music or audio source from the Sonos app to the receiver.
+Just add a Sonos Port, and you can send any music or audio source from the Sonos app to the receiver.

 The '840 will even automatically turn on and switch to the correct input when you fire it up in the Sonos app.
 That's awesome!

 The TX-RZ840 is part of Onkyo's premium RZ Series line of home theater receivers.
 It's constructed with quality components like large custom capacitors for consistently great sound throughout its frequency range.
 And its advanced amp circuitry delivers a clearly focused audio image and reduced distortion — even at high volume levels.

 - 120 watts per channel into 8 ohms (20-20,000 Hz) at .08% THD, with 2 channels driven

 - Dolby Atmos processing for use with in-ceiling or "height" speakers for enveloping home theater sound

 - IMAX® Enhanced reproduces the full dynamic range of specially encoded IMAX soundtracks from compatible sources (with free future firmware update)